Auto tech firm Veoneer teams up with Qualcomm on driver software

 Veoneer will cooperate with Qualcomm Technologies on developing software for its driver assistance systems, the auto technology firm said on Thursday, sending its shares sharply higher.

-STOCKHOLM: Veoneer will cooperate with Qualcomm Technologies on developing software for its driver assistance systems, the auto technology firm said on Thursday, sending its shares sharply higher.
+STOCKHOLM: Veoneer will cooperate with Qualcomm Technologies on developing a software and chip platform for driver-assistance systems, the auto technology firm said on Thursday, sending its shares sharply higher.

 The Swedish maker of vision systems, radar and software for advanced driver-assistance systems (ADAS) said it had signed a non-binding letter of intent with the U.S. firm and expected to finalise a definitive agreement in the second half of this year.

+"This is a significant event for Veoneer which we are very happy to announce,", Carlson told Reuters, adding that he expected the integrated software and system-on-a-chip platform would generate major interest from customers.

-Shares in Veoneer listed in Stockholm were up 16.1per cent at 111.70 crowns (US$12.80) at 1247 GMT.
-Its U.S.-listed shares, set for the best session in over five months, were down nearly 30per cent this year as of Wednesday's close.
+Shares in Veoneer were up 17.3per cent 1353 GMT.
+They are still down 18per cent so far this year.

-Veoneer, which competes with companies such as Aptiv, Bosch and Continental, has been hit hard by the coronavirus pandemic as the car industry has seen production halted in many markets by widespread lockdowns.
+Veoneer, which competes with companies such as Aptiv, Bosch, Continental and Intel's Mobileye, has been hit hard by the coronavirus pandemic as the car industry has seen production halted in many markets by widespread lockdowns.

-Veoneer said in a statement it would develop an integrated platform with Qualcomm to be available through automotive Tier 1 suppliers or directly to original equipment manufacturers (OEM) for 2024 vehicle production.
+Veoneer said in a statement it expected the integrated platform developed with Qualcomm to be available through automotive Tier 1 suppliers or directly to original equipment manufacturers (OEM) for 2024 vehicle production.

-"This relationship not only strengthens our product portfolio, but also broadens our go-to-market position and opportunities, while giving customers more ways to access world-leading technology," Veoneer CEO and Chairman Jan Carlson said in a statement.
+"This relationship not only strengthens our product portfolio, but also broadens our go-to-market position and opportunities, while giving customers more ways to access world-leading technology," Carlson said in a statement.

 The company, which supplies carmakers such as Daimler, and Honda, said last month it expected sales this year to outpace light-vehicle production.